jgordon510/luanti_sokoblox/README.md

 ## created for the 2024 Luanti Game Jam
 ### a rolling/push block puzzle game

-This game is a sequel to Sokoblox for Pico-8.
+This is a puzzle game for the Luanti game engine.
+It is a rolling block game, similar to Bloxorz.
+It is also a push block game, similar to Sokoban.

-In order to complete a target, you must not only cover the target, but cover it with a block that has the same color on top.
+The object of the game is to cover the colored targets with a block that has the same color on top.
+Completing targets will open bridges, which allows access to further puzzles.